ipavlunin/Web-Scraping-Challenge/README.md

 In this project I'm building a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

-### Before You Begin
+### Workplace setup

 Created new repository for this project called `web-scraping-challenge`.

-Clone the new repository to your computer.
+Cloned the new repository to your computer.

 All web scrapping related notebook files, images and app are located in the following folder: `Missions_to_Mars`.